boldflight/BibleConverter/test_EPUB/output/Mark.md

 ### The Arrival of the Son of Man

-[24] “But in those days, after that suffering, the sun will be darkened and the moon will not give its light;
-[25] the stars will be falling from heaven, and the powers in the heavens will be shaken.
+[24] “But in those days, after that suffering, _the sun will be darkened and the moon will not give its light;_ [25] _the stars will be falling from heaven_, _and_ _the powers in the heavens will be shaken_.
-[26] Then everyone will see the Son of Man arriving in the clouds with great power and glory.
+[26] Then everyone will see _the Son of Man arriving in the clouds_ with great power and glory.
 [27] Then he will send angels and they will gather his elect from the four winds, from the ends of the earth to the ends of heaven.

 ### The Parable of the Fig Tree